LeadScape Partners. For Executive Recruiters in the Green Industry.

 The questions recruiters ask first.

 Different products, different problems.
-Sprint is for early — when the client says "something feels off" but hasn't fully broken.
+Sprint is for early.
+When the client says "something feels off" but hasn't fully broken.
 Two to three weeks, written diagnostic, immediate stabilization.
-Full Seat is for active deterioration — when the search is 60+ days in, the operation is starting to slip, and your candidate's success is at real risk.
+Full Seat is for when the seat is empty.
+The search is 60+ days in, the operation is starting to slip, and your candidate's first ninety days will determine whether they stay.
 60 to 180 days, in the seat.
-Sprint is not a smaller version of Full Seat — they solve different problems.
+Sprint is not a smaller version of Full Seat.
+They solve different problems.
 If you're unsure, recommend a 20-minute call and I'll tell the client which one fits.

 Why should I refer to you instead of just letting the client tough it out?

-Because the longer your client goes without a leader, the more likely your placement quits in 90 days.
-Your guarantee triggers, you do the search again for free, and your reputation with that client takes a hit.
-I keep your placement employed past the guarantee window.
+Because the longer your client goes without a leader, the more likely the search itself starts to fail.
+Scope drifts.
+Decisions stall.
+Candidates hesitate in late rounds.
+Offers get accepted by the wrong people and declined by the right ones.
+And if your placement does start, they're more likely to quit inside 90 days.
+Your guarantee triggers.
+You do the search again for free.
+Your reputation with that client takes a hit.
+I keep the operation stable enough that the search closes cleanly and the placement holds.
 The math favors the referral.

 Will my client think I'm farming them out for a kickback?